apache/inlong-website/docs/data_node/load_node/overview.md

 ## Overview

-Load Nodes is a set of sink connectors based on <a href="https://flink.apache.org/">Apache Flink<sup>®</sup></a> for loading data to different storage systems.
+Load Nodes is a set of Sink Connectors based on <a href="https://flink.apache.org/">Apache Flink<sup>®</sup></a> for loading data to different storage systems.

 ## Supported Load Nodes
 | Load Node                             | Version                                                                                                                                                                                                                                                                                                                                                                                                | Driver                  |